electronicayciencia/ATECC608-Tools/README.md

 ### Slot 13

 Secret to use key 12.

+A nonce is always required.

+To prevent brute force attacks, you must also set limited uses for this key.

 You can change this key only if you know its current value.
 Ex. changing from all zeros to the sha256 of `password`.